The start of Autumn

 • Looking yellow leaved and over.

-• The parent plant will die back after a couple of years but the new plants do not grow from the centre of the old basket but from the bulbs that can set down 6-8" away from the original basket.
+• The parent plant will die back after a couple of years but the new plants do not grow from the centre of the old basket but from the bulbs that were set down 6-8" away from the original basket.

 What your pond plants will look like at the start of Autumn: